pdmosses/jekyll-tags/about.md

 duplication of tags due to case differences.
 (Jekyll normally treats tags on posts literally.)

-The Liquid code implementing support for tags is theme-independent.
+The Liquid code implementing support for tags is essentially theme-independent.
 To display tags on the pages (and posts) where they are used, however, requires some theme-dependent customisation.
-Adding display of tags to the basic Jekyll theme [Minima](https://github.com/jekyll/minima) involved inserting one line in a copy of the default layout, and adding a few lines of CSS to style the display.
+Adding display of tags to the basic Jekyll theme [Minima](https://github.com/jekyll/minima) involved inserting one line in a copy of the default layout, and adding some CSS to style the display.

-These web pages are generated on GitHub pages.
+These web pages are generated from Markdown sources on GitHub pages.

 ## User Guide